-Pre-pandemic, the tourism industry was incredibly competitive, and in 2021, this remains true.
-You could say that it’s more competitive than ever before, with airports, booking sites and online travel agencies alike keen to capitalise on consumers’ great desire to travel.
-With this in mind, airport marketers must find ways to differentiate their campaigns and make them stand out from the rest.
+The tourism industry is incredibly competitive, and following the pandemic with losses in the region of $1.2Trillon, you could say that it’s more competitive than ever before.
+With airports, booking sites and online travel agencies alike keen to capitalise on consumers’ great desire to travel, marketers must find ways to differentiate their campaigns and make them stand out from the rest.
 And we’d argue one of the best ways to do it is with destination marketing.

 Destination marketing is about getting consumers interested in visiting a specific city, region or even country using various marketing techniques.
 It’s about sharing the benefits, perks and experiences travellers enjoy when visiting a particular destination.

 In essence, destination marketing is a very pure form of brand marketing.
 To succeed, a Destination Marketing Organisation must build belief in its brand.
 DMOs want to attract people to their destination.
 They want travellers to immerse themselves in everything it offers and share their experiences both during their holiday and once they return home.

 But destination marketing isn’t just for DMOs.
 For airports, destination marketing is the key to unlocking revenue from direct bookings.
 Suppose you want passengers to book flights, hotels, holidays and other travel ancillaries through your airport website.
 In that case, you need to focus on creating strong marketing campaigns around the destinations you serve.

 Before brainstorming content ideas, you need a clear picture of your target audience.
 Think about who is likely to want to visit the destination you’re marketing and for what reason.
 Use previous sales data, customer insights and social listening to build a passenger profile you can sell to.
 You’ll likely uncover several different audiences, who may each have various reasons for wanting to travel to a particular destination.